TanZY1310/spring-ai-demo-ollama/ReadMe.txt

-Ollama is an open source llm (large language model)
+Ollama is an open source llm (language learning model)

 The language model that is used in this example is llama version 3.1